When Life is Difficult

 Disputes: How should you resolve them?Acts 15:1-21

-There is nothing surprising about ‘arguments’, ‘disputes’ and ‘debates’ in the church.
+There is nothing surprising about ‘arguments’, ‘disputes’ and ‘debates’ in the church today.
 We read here of a ‘sharp dispute and debate’ (v.2) about what was required in order to be fully accepted as a Christian – a member of the church – and to be ‘saved’ (v.1).
 Was circumcision a requirement? (v.1).

 We see here a four-step process for decision-making.
 This is a great model for dealing with disputes in the local, national and even global church today.